Please follow these guidelines:

 If you do not hold a current WA state teaching certificate, you may still be qualified to be an on-call substitute in Catholic Schools.
 If you have an out of state certificate, a permanent substitute certificate, or a WA state certificate that is no longer current, you are most likely qualified to sub in our schools.
 If you are currently and actively pursuing certification, you are also likely qualified to sub in our schools.

 If you have an emergency substitute certificate, equivalent, or higher you are qualified to sub in our schools.
 You can obtain an emergency substitute certificate through OSPI with a bachelor’s degree.
-Please note that while OSPI may state that certification requires a request from your district, the Office for Catholic Schools is not a district and therefore cannot make that request.
+Please note that while OSPI requires a request from your district, the Office for Catholic Schools is not a district so, that request will need to come directly from one of our schools.

 How do I use Frontline Absence Management?

-Frontline Absence Management is an automated system that helps connect teachers requesting absences, their administrators, and available subs to fill those absences.
+Frontline Absence Management is an automated system that helps connect teachers requesting absences, their administrators, and available substitute teachers to fill those absences.
 As a sub, you are able to sign in online, or respond to automated calls to accept or reject potential jobs.
-When you first start subbing, you will receive an email with your Login ID and your PIN number.
+You will receive an email with your Login ID and your PIN number.
 Your PIN number acts as both your “password” to log in online and as a verification code for the automated calls.
-For more information, view this Getting Started guide for substitutes and additional information from the Frontline Learning Center.